 No mention of the family’s conversion from their gospel roots.
 The only reference we got was their mother’s constant tributes to God for all of their good fortune.
 Without that, they could very well have been atheists for all we knew.
 No, their church beginnings are not vital components of the story, but there was a significant transition that could have been mentioned and honored.

 Growing up the product of an interracial marriage, light skin and beauty.
-I can think of many people that fall into that category that admit that growing up like that was difficult in their neighborhoods.
-The DeBarges have shared the challenges being light-skinned presented, growing up.
-I’m sure this could have been touched on because it’s a notable in the black community.
+I can think of many people that fall into that category who will admit that growing up like that was difficult in their neighborhoods.
+The DeBarges have shared the challenges that being light-skinned presented, growing up.
+I’m sure this could have been touched on because it’s a notable issue in the Black community.

-Oh by the way, it’s been revealed that the police were called, repeatedly about the abuse, but since their father was white, their mother was suspected and dismissed/ignored as an antagonist of sorts and conclusively considered the reason for the incidents.
+Oh by the way, it’s been revealed that the police were called repeatedly about the abuse.
+However since their father was white, their mother was suspected and dismissed/ignored as an antagonist of sorts and conclusively considered the reason for the incidents.
 The timeliness of sharing something like that?
-During the#MeToo movement and concerns of (much of) law enforcement’s treatment of African Americans?
+During the #MeToo movement and concerns of (much of) law enforcement’s treatment of African Americans?
 Blown opportunity.

-An equally impactful moment (in reality) is the fateful moment when sister Bunny called their uncles, who showed up and viciously beat their father for his treatment of the children and their mother.
+An equally impactful episode (in reality) is the fateful moment when sister Bunny called their uncles, who reportedly showed up and viciously beat their father for his treatment of the children and their mother.
 I don’t know the whole story, but if ever there is a “full crowd applause” moment, that’s the one!
-You don’t have to be gratuitous with violence, but let’s see folks laying hands on this monster.
-No mention in the movie.
-Imagine how that would have strengthened the opening scene where he (father) entered the hospital, walking past his troubled and bitter children.
-Swing and miss. *sigh*
+You don’t have to be gratuitous with violence, but let’s see folks “laying hands” on this monster.
+No mention at all in the movie.
+Imagine how that would have supported and strengthened the opening scene where he (father) entered the hospital, walking past his troubled and bitter children.
+Swing and a miss. *sigh*

 And just how DO they introduce him?
 Well, early in the movie we get a glimpse of Bobby, high on cocaine, prancing about the hotel lobby in “diva mode” during a morning meeting with his brother Tommy, group founder Gregory Williams and their manager.
 The whole affair was hilariously reminiscent of David Ruffin’s “Ain’t nobody comin’ to see you, OTIS!” scene in the Temptations 1998 biopic.

-Now that I think about it, I shouldn’t say “success” because we have ZERO idea how well they actually did in the music industry.
-No mention of chart toppers, videos (or the lack thereof since “Rhythm Of The Night” was the only released video between the two groups), hotel room-destroying antics, drug addictions and the siblings’ jealousy of lead singer El as he quickly rose to fame within the ranks and eventually went solo.
-There was even a point where he (El) was called in for a studio session to record without the rest of the family because they were reportedly high during scheduled recording times.
+Now that I think about it, I shouldn’t say “success” because by this production, we have ZERO idea how well they actually did in the music industry.
+No mention of chart toppers, videos (or the lack thereof since “Rhythm Of The Night” was the only released video between the two groups).
+No hotel room-destroying antics, drug addictions and the siblings’ jealousy of lead singer El as he quickly rose to fame within the ranks and eventually went solo.
+There was even a point where he (El) was called in for a studio session to record without the rest of the family because they were reportedly “high” during scheduled recording times.